hemanth-1321/order-management-system/README.md

-Got it!
-Here’s a polished version of your README with:

-- **Initial manual pip install using `uv sync`** included in the setup.
-- **Postman collection note** included for testing.

 ---
 # Order Management System

 A FastAPI + PostgreSQL + Redis + Celery-based asynchronous order processing system.
 ---

 ## Features